Faster quantum chemistry simulations on a quantum computer with improved tensor factorization and active volume compilation: Results

 From only their logical resource estimates, we can derive relative speedups between two quantum calculations without explicitly computing their respective runtimes.
 For the total runtime speedup, taking into account the effects of circuit modifications, BLISS-THC and AV compilation, the following two quantum programs are relevant: computation 1 is our version of the algorithm run on an AV architecture using BLISS-THC, and computation 0 is the literature version of the electronic structure calculation for reference.
 Let us say we run both computations on devices with the same footprint, which for now shall mean identical code distances, interleaving lengths and qubit counts.
 The latter would pose a condition to be enforced.
 Following Eq.~\eqref{eq:time-av}, the speedup $t_{\textrm{comp}, 0} / t_{\textrm{comp}, 1}$ with respect to the individual runtimes $t_{\textrm{comp}, i}$ of computations $i=0,1$ is

 where $b_{\text{av},1}$ and $w_1$ are the AV count and workspace size of computation 1, and $n_{T,0}$ is the T count of computation 0.
 Due to being run in a baseline architecture, computation 0 has a 1:1 ratio between the sizes of workspace and memory, while the number of workspace qubits can be freely chosen for computation 1.
 Through circuit modifications and BLISS, the memory of computation 1 will be somewhat relaxed, and so we reassign the freed-up memory qubits to the workspace, such that the sum of memory and workspace qubits remains constant for both computations.
+To obtain a lower bound on the runtime speedup, we will not re-assign the distillation qubits from computation 0 in computation 1.
 With $w_1=2m_0-m_1$, where $m_0$ and $m_1$ are the memory qubit highwaters of computation 0 and 1, respectively, the speedup in Eq.~\eqref{eq:speedup} becomes

 where $b_{\mathrm{cv},0}$ is the circuit volume of computation 0.
 While circuit volume is easily accounted for, we must obtain an upper bound on the total Active Volume by adding the AV costs of the algorithm's sub-components.
 A repository for the Active Volume costs of all subroutines relevant to this case can be found in Table 1 of~\cite{litinski2022active}.
 We present the results of our logical resource estimations for computations featuring THC and BLISS-THC Hamiltonians and with and without our modifications to $\mathsf{Select}$ in Table~\ref{tab:volumes}.
 Plugging the highlighted values for circuit volume and Active Volume into Eq.~\eqref{eq:volratio}, it becomes apparent that we have achieved a total speedup of $\Mark{233.9\times}$ over the runtime of the THC algorithm on a baseline architecture.
 While our modifications to the $\mathsf{Select}$ circuit have a small, yet positive effect on the AV, it is not the only way in which they reduce the runtime.
 Through the modifications, $\mathsf{Select}$ also calls fewer qubits, making room for a larger workspace.
 This reduction in the memory is due to encoding each of the 57 Givens rotation angles using $\beth$ rather than $\beth + 1$ qubits.
 An even larger reduction in memory is achieved by switching from THC to the BLISS-THC Hamiltonian, where $\beth$ is \Mark{13} rather than 18.
 While $\beth$ has the biggest impact on the global qubit highwater, the $\mathsf{Prepare}$ circuit allocates roughly $M \sqrt{\aleph/2 + \log M}$ qubits for a QROAM dataloader in Alias Sampling.
 This local qubit highwater is almost on par with the one of $\mathsf{Select}$.